MarinaShmovganets/lighthouse/readme.md

 ### How do I contribute?

-We'd love to help writing audits, fixing bugs, and making the tool more useful!
+We'd love help writing audits, fixing bugs, and making the tool more useful!
 See [Contributing](./CONTRIBUTING.md) to get started.

 ---